RajatAgrawal117/techy-software-nexus/README.md

 - All API endpoints have been tested using **Postman** and work as expected.
 - The frontend has been tested manually across different browsers and devices to ensure responsiveness and functionality.

+## Testing Login Credentials

+For testing purposes, you can use the following credentials:

+- **Email**: testing765@gmail.com
+- **Password**: password

+## Overview

+This project is designed to showcase a full-stack application with a focus on modern web development practices.
+Below are the key highlights to help recruiters navigate and understand the project:

+### Key Features

+- **User Authentication**: Secure login and signup functionality.
+- **Product Management**: View and manage products.
+- **Feedback System**: Collect and manage user feedback.
+- **Responsive Design**: Optimized for all devices.

+### How to Run the Project

+1. **Backend**:
+   - Navigate to the `backend` directory.
+   - Install dependencies using `npm install`.
+   - Configure the `.env` file with the required environment variables.
+   - Start the server using `npm start`.

+2. **Frontend**:
+   - Navigate to the `frontend` directory.
+   - Install dependencies using `npm install`.
+   - Start the development server using `npm start`.

+### Technologies Used

+- **Backend**: Node.js, Express.js, MongoDB
+- **Frontend**: React.js, React Bootstrap

+### Project Structure

+The project is organized into `backend` and `frontend` directories, each with a clear structure for controllers, models, routes, and components.

+### API Documentation

+Detailed API documentation is available in the `Backend API Endpoints` section of this README.

 ## Contributing